garrandall/popular-music-data/tracks/got-to-have-your-love-mantronix-wondress.md

 (Gotta find a way to get into your heart)
 Boy, I got to have your love
-(Gotta find a way to get into your heart, ha-ha-heart) You know, you know, you know I need your love, ooh
+(Gotta find a way to get into your heart, ha-ha-heart) You know, you know, you know I need your love, oh

 You're like an angel in disguise